elithaxxor/RockYou2024_Reader/README.md

 # Large File Keyword Search

 This C program searches for a specific keyword in a large text file and writes the results, including the line number and content, to a separate file named `search_res.txt`.
 The program is optimized for performance by using a configurable buffer size and is designed to handle large files efficiently.
-2. Input:
-•	Enter the keyword to search when prompted.
-•	Enter the filename to search in when prompted.
-3. Output:
-•	The program will print the progress and results to the console.
-•	The search results, including the position, line number, and line content where the keyword is found, will be written to search_res.txt.

 ## Features